“Environmental Justice: What’s Race Got to Do With It?”

 Professor Bell passed away on October 5, 2011, surrounded by his loving and devoted family.
 His life as a father, husband, lawyer, law teacher, scholar, activist, mentor, and friend inspired tributes and remembrances from people both within and outside of the legal community.

 We have provided an abstract and biography for each of the presenters to provide some context for the remarks.
 To join the conversation, please follow the instructions here.
+Note: Comments are now closed.

 The Elusive Quest for Equality and the Permanence of Racism